-MarshBerry Capital, Inc.’s (”MarshBerry Capital”) relationship with you is based on trust, and protecting the privacy of your personal information is a high priority for us.
+MarshBerry Capital, LLC’s (”MarshBerry Capital”) relationship with you is based on trust, and protecting the privacy of your personal information is a high priority for us.
 “Non-Public Information” is information received by MarshBerry Capital that identifies you, your business entity, and any personal or business assets.
 The following policies apply to consumers who are present or former clients of MarshBerry Capital.

 1. MarshBerry Capital collects personal and business information in order to provide a high level of service.
 MarshBerry Capital does not sell your information to anyone, under any circumstances.